pfsense/docs/source/packages/haproxy-package.rst

 Package Support Status
 ----------------------

-This package is currently supported by |netagate_support|.
+This package is currently supported by |support_link|.